NoahAronov/website-assets/noah-blog/content/accomplishments.md

 3. Top 1% out of global players on TryHackMe.

-4. Completed all learning paths (non-SOC) on TryHackMe.

-5. Completed the Red Teaming capstone challenge on TryHackMe.

-6. Received a scholarship from the College of Information Technology at WGU.
+4. Received a scholarship from the College of Information Technology at WGU.

-7. Received an excellence award from WGU for the final paper in the Communications course.
+5. Received an excellence award from WGU for the final paper in the Communications course.

-8. Completed the capstone project for the BSCSIA degree at WGU.

-9. Graduated from WGU with a Bachelor of Science, Cybersecurity and Information Assurance.

-10. Accepted as a graduate student at WGU for a Master of Science, Cybersecurity and Information Assurance.

-11. Participated in a hands-on workshop in satellite hacking with software-defined radio.
+6. Participated in a hands-on workshop in satellite hacking with software-defined radio.

-12. Participated in a set of hands-on CTF challenges in prompt injection for large language models (LLMs).
+7. Participated in a set of hands-on CTF challenges in prompt injection for large language models (LLMs).

-13. Achieved a hands-on certification (MCRTA) in multi-cloud red teaming, with AWS, GCP, and Azure.
+8. Achieved a hands-on certification (MCRTA) in multi-cloud red teaming, with AWS, GCP, and Azure.

-14. Achieved a hands-on certification (PJOR) in practical OSINT for penetration testing and red teaming.
+9. Achieved a hands-on certification (PJOR) in practical OSINT for penetration testing and red teaming.

-15. Hands-on experience with more than 10 programming, query, scripting, and configuration languages.
-HTML, CSS, JavaScript, Python, Bash, PowerShell, SQL, YAML, TOML, XML, Lua.
+10. Hands-on experience with more than 10 programming, query, scripting, and configuration languages. \
+ HTML, CSS, JavaScript, Python, Bash, PowerShell, SQL, YAML, TOML, JSON, XML, Lua.

-16. Completed Network Engineer and Security Engineer Microsoft Cloud Skills Challenges.
+11. Completed *Network Engineer* and *Security Engineer* Microsoft Cloud Skills Challenges.

-17. Completed over 100 IT and cybersecurity courses outside of school and university from leading industry providers.
+12. Completed over 100 IT and cybersecurity courses outside of school and university from leading industry providers.

-18. Completed over 250 IT and cybersecurity labs for hands-on practice.
+13. Completed over 250 IT and cybersecurity labs for hands-on practice.

-129. Completed over 40 IT and cybersecurity certificates and certifications.
+14. Completed over 40 IT and cybersecurity certificates and certifications.

-20. Connected with over 1000 cybersecurity professionals on LinkedIn.
+15. Connected with over 1000 cybersecurity professionals on LinkedIn.

-21. Member of over 20 cybersecurity Discord servers.
+16. Member of over 20 cybersecurity Discord servers.

-22. Member of 10 professional cybersecurity organizations.
+17. Member of 10 professional cybersecurity organizations.